ConnorLane04/ConnorLane04.github.io/_posts/2024-07-31-The-Structure-of-SO2-and-Galois-Cohomology.markdown

 **Theorem 2:** (Hilbert $90$) Let $L/K$ be a cyclic Galois extension of fields.
 Then $\hat{H}^{-1}(L/K,L^\times)\cong 0$.

 This theorem was proven by Kummer in the $1850$s.
-(Hilbert's name is only on it because this was the $90$th theorem is his Zahlbericht.)
-This is not what will often be stated as Hilbert $90$ in many modern texts, instead they will state a generalization by Emmy Noether in the $1930$s, but this generalization is surprisingly unimportant for our story.
+(Hilbert's name is only on it because this was the $90$th theorem in his Zahlbericht.)
+This is not what will often be stated as Hilbert $90$ in many modern texts, instead, they will state a generalization by Emmy Noether in the $1930$s, but this generalization is surprisingly unimportant for our story.
 (That does not, however, mean Noether's version is unimportant.
 It is in fact very important and is *the* foundational result in Galois cohomology.)

 *Proof:* Let $y\in \text{Ker}(N)$ and let $G=\text{Gal}(L/K)=\langle \sigma \rangle\cong \mathbb{Z}/n\mathbb{Z}$.
 We wish to show that $y\in AI_G$.
 In this case, we can actually write $I_G$ as the principal ideal $(1-\sigma)$, so this is equivalent to showing that $y=x^{1-\sigma}$ for some $x$.
 I will introduce a rather unusual function $x(t)$ defined on $L$.